-Intro: For our 23 SEO Trends in 2021, we’re going to start with User Intent and Increasing Clicks as two major factors this year.
+Intro: For our 23 SEO Trends in 2021 for small business, we’re going to start with User Intent and Increasing Clicks as two major factors this year.

 Did you know that you can increase clicks to your website by actually earning them from Google without ranking higher?
 It’s one of the least well-known facts and one of the best things about SEO.
 Essentially, you don’t have to rank higher up on SERPs (Search Engine Results Pages) to get more traffic if you can get more clicks from the rankings that you already have.
 Here are some specific CTR (Click-Through Rate) strategies for increasing the number of clicks you earn…without increasing rankings.

 - Focus on user intent

 Let’s start with user intent and search intent, and why they’re so vital in 2021.
 User intent and their search behaviour is constantly changing…especially after 2020 and the onset of COVID-19, when so much rapidly changed online.

 Google, at its very heart, is somewhere millions and millions of users go when they want an answer to their query or to learn more about something.
 Understanding the reasons why people search and helping them by serving up hyper-relevant content that fully answers their queries is what SEO is about.